p2edwards/jp-coffeescript/README.md

 ```

-### `jp-coffee-console`: jp-CoffeeScript console
+### `jp-livescript-console`: jp-LiveScript console

-`jp-coffee-console` is provided for convenience to users as a wrapper around
+`jp-livescript-console` is provided for convenience to users as a wrapper around
 `jupyter console`.
 The following command flags are recognised:

 ```
---help                       show jp-CoffeeScript and notebook help --jp-debug                   enable debug messages --jp-help                    show this help --jp-hide-undefined          do not show undefined results
+--help                       show jp-LiveScript and notebook help --jp-debug                   enable debug messages --jp-help                    show this help --jp-hide-undefined          do not show undefined results